esphome/esphome-docs/guides/contributing.rst

 mark it as a draft PR in the dropdown of the green "create PR" button.

 **Review Process:** ESPHome's code base tries to have a high code standard.
-At the bottom of the Pull Request you will be able to see the "Travis" continuous integration check which will automatically go through your patch and try to spot errors.
-If the CI check fails, please see the Travis log and fix all errors that appear there.
+At the bottom of the Pull Request you will be able to see the "Github Actions" continuous integration check which will automatically go through your patch and try to spot errors.
+If the CI check fails, please see the Github Actions log and fix all errors that appear there.
 Only PRs that pass the automated checks can be merged!

 **Catching up with reality**: Sometimes other commits have been made to the same files